zetifinance/main-website-2023-fork/content/pages/our-tech.md

         into vehicles, charging infrastructure, and supporting services to overcome capital investment challenges whilst improving cash flow for the operators of the vehicles.
+  - type: grid
+    variant: card
+    columns: Three
+    intro:
+      rich_editor: Zeti offers three key services.
+We can help you finance your new electric fleet, we can help you find electric fleets to invest in and we can offer you software so you can deliver your own pay-per-mile offering to your customers with Zeti Hub.
+These three services are each delivered digitally through portals that leverage IoT technology to provide real-time data, insight and functions to their respective users.
+    list:
+      - list_item:
+          heading: Zeti Operate
+          rich_editor: F﻿or your pay-per-mile customers which can be customised with your branding
+          buttons: []
+      - list_item:
+          heading: Zeti Invest
+          rich_editor: A﻿nalyse key performance indicators of your own contracts or even raising your own funds from external financiers
+      - list_item:
+          heading: Zeti Manage
+          rich_editor: S﻿et up customers, keep track of billing and payments and verify telematics connections
 seo:
   ogimage: /img/nathan-queloz-rnzvujqbvsg-unsplash.jpg
 ---